cis547/cis547.github.io/labs/lab3.md

 You are expected to include a mechanism that will try to choose the best strategy for the input program based on the coverage feedback.

-##### Overview of the tasks
+### Overview of the tasks

-The lab consists of the following tasks in `Fuzzer.cpp`:
+The lab consists of the following tasks in `Fuzzer.cpp` and `BuildDictionary.cpp`:

 1. Implement your logic for `selectInput` function, which selects a mutant string from the `SeedInputs` vector.
+2. Implement constant extraction to build a dictionary of keywords.
-2. Implement mutation functions you think will help your fuzzer generate a rich variety of strings.
+3. Implement mutation functions you think will help your fuzzer generate a rich variety of strings.
+We've described some mutations that use our dictionary.
 Take inspiration from the aforementioned list of mutations.
-3. Implement your logic for `selectMutationFn` to decide which mutation function to pick.
+4. Implement your logic for `selectMutationFn` to decide which mutation function to pick.
-4. In `feedback` decide whether the mutation was interesting based on success or failure of the program, and the code coverage.
+5. In `feedback` decide whether the mutation was interesting based on success or failure of the program, and the code coverage.
 Again, you may follow our groundwork and fill in `feedback`.
-5. Insert an interesting Mutant into the pool of  `SeedInput` to drive further mutation.
+6. Insert an interesting Mutant into the pool of  `SeedInput` to drive further mutation.

 One thing to keep in mind is that none of these tasks are compulsorily required, your fuzzer can use the default implementations we provide for some of these and still get full points, as long as it meets the grading requirements.

-##### Code Coverage Metric
+### Code Coverage Metric

 Recall that you have a way of checking how much of a particular program gets executed using the coverage information output by the instrumentation.